 Ane Petrea Family Note:

-Neither family (Ane nor sister Marie) talked much about life before 1907, but according to grandchildren of John and Petra, there were a few rare times where the children were able to pry out some information about early life.
-The belief is John was a carpenter and politically active member of the guild in Denmark.
+Neither family (Petra nor sister Elna) talked much about life before 1907, but according to grandchildren of John and Petra, there were a few rare times where the children were able to pry out some information about early life.
+The story goes that John was a carpenter and politically active member of the guild in Denmark.
 His politics apparently got to the point that he was asked to leave Denmark.

 Petra had also made mention at some point that there had been a falling out between her and her family.
 Her grandchildren knew she was said to have sisters, but she never shared more than that.